Weekend Potluck #65

 (click for easy printable)

 In a large family skillet, cook and cube your chicken.
-Remove from pan and drain drippings.
+Remove from pan and leave drippings.
 In the same pan, melt butter, blend in flour and salt and pepper until liquid is absorbed.
 Add in chicken broth, cream and mushroom liquid, heat to boiling, then turn down heat a bit, stirring often.
 Continue stirring as it thickens.
 This takes some time.
 (If it doesn’t work, take a splash of cold water and blend with a Tablespoon of corn starch, add to your skillet of liquid and bring to a boil, stirring often.
 This will help thicken quickly.)

 Meanwhile, cook and drain your spaghetti noodles and steam your veggies.
+Cook mushrooms in butter in a small skillet.

 Enjoy!